robertj192/POW_Studio/README.md

 ## 📖 About

 **POW!
-Studio** was born from a simple need: creating professional comic book layouts shouldn't require expensive software or a steep learning curve.
+Studio** was born from a lifelong passion for comics and a simple need: creating professional comic book layouts shouldn't require expensive software or a steep learning curve.

-As a comic creator working on my "Fire and Ice" series, I found myself frustrated with existing tools.
+I've been a huge comic fan since I was a kid - the art, the storytelling, the way panels guide your eye through the narrative.
+When I started working on my "Fire and Ice" series, I found myself frustrated with existing tools.
 They were either:
 - Too complex (full illustration suites when I just needed layout)
 - Too expensive (subscription-based tools)
 - Too limited (basic templates with no flexibility)

+So I did what any developer would do: I built my own tool.
+But I didn't do it alone.

+### 🤖 Building with Big C

+This project was created through "vibe coding" with Claude (affectionately known as Big C) - an AI assistant from Anthropic.
+Together, we iterated on features, solved problems, and built something that actually works the way comic creators think.
+Big C became more than just a coding partner; he became the mascot and spirit of POW!
+Studio.

-So I built POW!
-Studio - a **free, open-source, browser-based** comic layout tool that focuses on what matters most: **creating professional panel layouts, organizing your story, and exporting pitch-ready scripts**.
+The result?
+A **free, open-source, browser-based** comic layout tool that focuses on what matters most: **creating professional panel layouts, organizing your story, and exporting pitch-ready scripts**.

 No installation.
 No subscription.
 No bloat.
 Just you and your comic.